Skip to main content

 If the redirect doesn’t complete, check that your browser isn’t blocking pop-ups or redirects from GitHub.

-Creating a Project with a Connected Repository
+Creating a Project with Connected Repositories

 Once the GitHub App is installed: